AlaskaAirlines/auro-datetime/docs/api.md

 # auro-datetime

-auro-datetime custom element for the purposes of providing an easy to use date and time API
+The auro-datetime custom element is for the purposes of providing an easy to use date and time API.

 ## Properties